altruios/namshubettulpa/public/namshubettuple/the-plan.md

 *It sizzled on Uri's face*
-~Both Uri and the shaven head man were motionless on the ground~ *Felix stumbled forward out to the mouth of the alley* ~In front of Kent his vision was blocked by a red cardigan~ *Kent looked up*
+~Both Uri and the shaven head man were motionless on the ground~ *Felix stumbled forward out to the mouth of the alley* ~Kent's vision was blocked by a red cardigan~
+*Kent looked up*
 *Alice strolled toward Felix*
 ~Kent heard words - that were not words~